Skillshare/interview-challenge/README.md

 Create a component based on the instructions of your interviewer

 ### Part 2: The Data (GraphQL)
-In `query.graphql`, write a query to fetch the data, your interviewer will provide the details
+In `/lib/queries.ts`, write a query to fetch the data, your interviewer will provide the details

 #### Using the GraphQL API